gusraujo/PlacesToRead/README.md

 - Connect with other readers and share reading recommendations.

-This project is built using modern technologies, including Kotlin and the Spring Framework, to create a user-friendly and interactive experience.
+This project is built using modern technologies, including Java, Spring Framework and webflux, to create a user-friendly and interactive experience.
 We believe that every place has a story to tell and offers a unique reading experience, and we're excited to build a community of passionate readers who want to share these discoveries.